EfficientAD: Accurate Visual Anomaly Detection at Millisecond-Level Latencies: Implementation Details for Other Evaluated Methods

 \subsection{PatchCore}

-We use the official implementation of Roth \etal \cite{roth2022towards} \footnote{\url{https://github.com/amazon-science/patchcore-inspection/tree/6a9a281fc34cb1b13c54b318f71e6f1f371536bb}}.
-With the default configuration, we are able to reproduce the results reported for MVTec AD.
-As described in the main paper, we disable the cropping of the center \SI{76.6}{\percent} of input images.
-Apart from that, we do not alter the hyperparameters of PatchCore.
-We report the results for two variants of PatchCore.
-For the single model variant, we use the default configuration of PatchCore for which the authors report the lowest latency.
+We use the official implementation of Roth \etal \cite{roth2022towards} \footnote{\url{https://github.com/amazon-science/patchcore-inspection/tree/6a9a281fc34cb1b13c54b318f71e6f1f371536bb}} and are able to reproduce the results reported for MVTec AD.
+As described in the main paper, we disable the cropping of the center \SI{76.6}{\percent} of input images for a fair comparison.
+For the single model variant of PatchCore, we use the configuration of PatchCore for which the authors report the lowest latency.
 Specifically, this means setting the coreset subsampling ratio to \SI{1}{\percent}, the image size to $224\times224$ pixels, and the feature extraction backbone to a WideResNet-101.
-For the ensemble variant, we use the configuration for which the authors report the best classification AU-ROC on MVTec AD.
+For the ensemble variant, we use the configuration for which the authors report the best detection AU-ROC on MVTec AD.
 We use a WideResNet-101, a ResNeXT-101 \cite{xie2017resnext}, and a DenseNet-201 \cite{huang2017densely} as backbones, set the coreset subsampling ratio to \SI{1}{\percent}, and use images of size $320\times320$ pixels.